Suzuki Ignis Common Problems and Solutions

 Solution:

-This is a fault that affects a lot of the Ignis models built between 2000 and 2004.
-It’s being caused by carbonized grease inside the ignition switch.
-This issue will likely cause a fire if left to worsen, so don’t ignore it.
-The only cure is to remove the faulty one and fit a new ignition switch which you can order quickly from us.
+This is a fault that affects many Ignis models built between 2000 and 2004.
+It is caused by carbonized grease inside the ignition switch.
+This issue could potentially cause a fire if it worsens, so do not ignore it.
+The only solution is to replace the faulty switch with a new one, which you can easily order from us.

 Difficulty level